What does “ryouri” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “ryouri” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - ryouri – 料理 (りょうり) : a noun meaning ‘cooking’ in Japanese.
-This can also mean ‘dish’ or ‘cuisine’ depending on the situation and context.
-Native speakers use this noun to refer to the act of cooking or something cooked already.
-These two kanji characters literally mean ‘measuring and organizing’.
-So, in the Japanese language, cooking can be considered as the act of measuring and organizing food.
-It makes sense, I think.
+This can also mean ‘dish’ or ‘cuisine’ depending on the context and situation.
+Native speakers use this noun to refer to the act of cooking or something already cooked.
+These two kanji characters literally mean ‘measuring and organizing’ in Japanese.
+So, in Japanese, cooking can be considered as the act of measuring and organizing food.
+It still makes sense, I think.

 Hope my explanations are understandable and helpful for Japanese learners.